The Uniformization of Certain Algebraic Hypergeometric Functions: Identities without free parameters

-\begin{proof} Part~(ii) is trivial, as $\mathcal{F}_{p,q}^{(n;0)}(a;\zeta)$ will be a polynomial in~$\zeta$ if $a\in\mathbb{Z},$ as one of the upper hypergeometric parameters is then a nonpositive integer (see Defn.~\ref{def:lastdef}).
+\begin{proof} Part~(ii) is trivial, since $\mathcal{F}_{p,q}^{(n;0)}(a;\zeta)$ will be a polynomial in~$\zeta$ if $a\in\mathbb{Z}$, because one of the upper hypergeometric parameters will then be a nonpositive integer (see Defn.~\ref{def:lastdef}).
 Also, the cases $q=1,2$ of part~(i) are familiar from~\S\,\ref{sec:curves}.
-If $q=1$ then the right side of~(\ref{eq:81a}) equals $(1-s)^a,$ and if $q=2$ then one can use the parametrization $[x_1:x_2]=[t+1:t-1]$ and the formula for~$\sigma_q=\sigma_q(x_1,x_2)$ given in Lemma~\ref{lem:54} to express the right side of~(\ref{eq:81a}) as a rational function of the parameter~$t$.
+If $q=1$ then the right side of~(\ref{eq:81a}) equals $(1-\nobreak s)^a$, and if $q=2$ then one can use the parametrization $[x_1:x_2]=[t+1:t-1]$ and the formula for~$\sigma_q=\sigma_q(x_1,x_2)$ given in Lemma~\ref{lem:54} to express the right side of~(\ref{eq:81a}) as a rational function of the parameter~$t$; in~fact, of $v=t^2$.